nhcooper123/lepidosaur-biteforce/README.md

 ![alt text](https://github.com/nhcooper123/lepidosaur-biteforce/raw/main/figures/phylogeny-data-coverage-colours.png)

-Author(s): Justin E Isip, Marc EH Jones and [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk).

-This repository contains all the code and some data used in the [paper](add link later).

 To cite the paper:
 > Justin E Isip, Marc EH Jones and Natalie Cooper.
 Comparative analyses of bite-force among lepidosaurs.